B22 - Love one another fervently

-The Lord knows our weaknesses and have a solution; that solution being in the form of other brothers and sisters who can help to share our load.
-It is simple and yet difficult as it means we have to unburden ourselves to someone close to us, making ourselves vulnerable to possible abuses (and vice versa).
+The Lord knows our weaknesses and has given us an approach in the form of other brothers and sisters who can help to share our load.
+It is simple and yet difficult as it means we have to unburden ourselves to someone close to us, making ourselves vulnerable.

 We must, therefore, find a handful of people to share each other’s burden and people whom we can be honest and direct with and who will not abuse that trust.
 With the internet, the person might even be across the oceans.